eclipse-hono/hono/deploy/src/main/sandbox-k8s/readme.md

 # Deployment

-The scripts need to be executed in the order of the numbers in the file names:
+The scripts need to be executed in the order of the numbers in the file names.

-1. Install Kubernetes: `sudo ./00-install-k3s.sh`.
-2. Deploy the [cert-manager](https://cert-manager.io/) & request a public certificate from Let's Encrypt: `sudo ./10-deploy-cert-manager.sh $LE_EMAIL` (creates the namespace "hono").
+* Install Kubernetes with: `./00-install-k3s.sh`.
+Export the Kubernetes config as an environment variable, e.g., like: `export KUBECONFIG=/etc/rancher/k3s/k3s.yaml`.
+* Deploy the [cert-manager](https://cert-manager.io/): `./10-deploy-cert-manager.sh`.
+* Create the namespace "hono": `kubectl create namespace hono`.
+* Requesting a public certificate from Let's Encrypt requires an email address that Let's Encrypt uses to contact you Please make sure to replace "<your-email-address>" in the following commands by an email address that is actually used.
+  Request the certificate with: `./20-create-certificate.sh <your-email-address>`.
+Verify that the certificate has successfully been issued with `kubectl describe certificates hono-eclipseprojects-io -n hono`.
+When this looks good, invoke the script again against the productive Let's Encrypt API: `./20-create-certificate.sh <your-email-address> production`
-3. Deploy Hono: `sudo ./20-deploy-hono.sh`.
+* Deploy Hono: `./30-deploy-hono.sh`.

 **NB:** Let's Encrypt has quite strict rate limits.
-Therefore the script `10-deploy-cert-manager.sh` does not use the productive Let's Encrypt API by default.
-After the retrieval of a certificate has been successfully tested, execute the script again with `production` as the second argument to request a valid certificate from the productive API.
+Therefore the script `./20-create-certificate.sh` does not use the productive Let's Encrypt API by default.

-The scripts need to be executed with `sudo` because the Kube config is only readable by root.

 # Updating the Let's Encrypt certificate